Making sure your rabbit is in perfect health is a fundamental part of your rabbit's overall welfare.

 or use this...

-Symptom Checker Chart - A strange behaviour quick reference chart for determining the possible cause and with links to advice and treatment.
+Symptom Checker Chart - (Included in the iRabbit READY System).
+A strange behaviour quick reference chart for determining the possible cause and with links to advice and treatment.

 Ensure your rabbits' coats are kept in good condition by grooming them regularly.